theocar/react-guidelines/README.md

 				// BAD: the view component is not in charge of the view.
-				// Some of its view is outside of his scope (parent decides what to display) {displayAdditionalContent()}
+				// Some of its view is outside of his scope (parent decides what to display)
+				// (of course it can happen sometimes, ex: layout) {displayAdditionalContent()}
 			</div>
 		);